The heart of the present day collection was formed by Sir Thomas William Holburne (1793-1874).

 After almost a century at the Sydney Hotel, the Holburne closed its doors to the public for a major redevelopment.
 The existing galleries were refurbished and an extension built to a design by architect Eric Parry.

 The redeveloped Holburne opened its doors to the public.
 The new building includes purpose-built spaces for temporary exhibitions, collections stores, teaching space, a café and visitor facilities.
-Admission to the museum in now free and during the first year after re-opening, we received 120,000 visitors.
+During the first year after re-opening, we received 120,000 visitors.
 The Holburne is now run by about 20 members of staff and 250 volunteers.